PathwayCommons/reconx-to-biopax/README.md

 1. Load SBML document.
 2. Get the parent model in the document.
 3. Convert SBML::model to BioPAX::Pathway.
+ToDo: make it optional; create Provenance (instead).
 4. Iterate over all reactions within SBML::model.
 	1. Convert SBML::reaction to BioPAX::Conversion.
 	2. Convert all SBML::modifiers to this reaction into BioPAX::Control reactions.
 	3. Convert all SBML::reactants to BioPAX::leftParticipants.
 	4. Convert all SBML::products to BioPAX::rightParticipants.
 	5. If SBML::reaction::isReversible, make BioPAX::Conversion reversible as well.
 	6. Add all reactions to the parent pathway.
+ToDo: make optional; define dataSource property for all Entities.
 5. Fix outstanding issues with the model and complete it by adding missing components.

 One key thing with this conversion is that, often, external knowledge